Bucharest for Digital Nomads

 Gara de Nord is also likely to be the station you arrive at in Bucharest if you come by train, and it's on lines 1 and 4 of the metro, so taking the underground from here to wherever you're staying is easy.

 If arriving or departing by bus, there are two main bus terminals.
 Autogara Militari is west of the city centre, but an easy walk from Păcii metro station on line 3.
 When I took a bus to Sofia in 2023, this is where it departed from.
-I've never had to go there myself, but I understand that Autogara Filaret also has long-distance buses.
+I've never had to go to Autogara Filaret, but it also serves long-distance buses.

 At Gara de Nord, look for the departures board.
 The airport train is labelled 'AEROPORT H COANDĂ' and leaves every 40 minutes.